 The lack of color fidelity used in certain versions give many people the impression that Naushika flies around in a miniskirt with a bare butt.
 This is not the case, she's wearing pants that happen to be roughly the same color as her skin, and the "skirt" is actually the lower part of her coat.

 While many consider this to be a Studio Ghibli film, it was actually created before the studio was properly founded, and is instead a production of Topcraft.
 Studio Ghibli was officially founded in 1985, and its first production was Castle in the Sky (1986).

 Many of the pieces of technology that the Tolmekians use bear a passing visual resemblance to German technology from the WWII era.
 For example, their large transport airships are visually similar to the ME 323 "Gigant" transport plane, their weapons are reminiscent of FG-42 paratrooper rifles, and their tanks appear similar to Sturmhaubitze 42 assault guns.
 Also, Asbel in his red gunship resembles the Red Baron, the dreaded German fighter pilot of WWI.

-Patrick Steward who voiced Lord Yupa also payed Captain Jean-Luc Picard in Star Trek: The Next Generation.
+Patrick Stewart who voiced Lord Yupa also played Captain Jean-Luc Picard in Star Trek: The Next Generation.
 Captain Picard had an artificial heart that he needed installed after a run in with a Nausican (s06e15 "Tapestry).